 A little boiling water added to an omelet as it thickens will prevent it being tough.

 To cut hard-boiled eggs in smooth slices, dip the knife first in water.
-It sounds too simple, but this old fashioned cooking tip really works.

 Much of the heavy cake and bread is the result of the oven door being slammed.
 Close as gently as possible.

 An empty tin can makes a good cutter for slaw or potatoes.

 A little vinegar in the water will help make tender an old fowl when cooking.

 Store your eggs with the large end up to keep the air pocket in the large end and the yolk in the center.

 A pinch of ginger in the mix will keep bread sweet.

 A pinch of salt will make the white of an egg beaten quicker.